Next small group departure: 7 Mar 2020

 Accommodation: Ganpati Guest House or Similar.
 (B)

 Morning is kept free to walk around the Ghats and explore the ancient alleyways of the old city.
-At a scheduled time we will meet back and transfer to Varanasi Airport to board the flight to Delhi.
+At a scheduled time we will meet back and transfer to Varanasi Airport to board the flight to Delhi (at own expense).
 On arrival at Delhi airport, we will be received and transferred to our hotel.
 Rest of the day is kept at leisure.

 You may visit Gurudwara Bangla Sahib to attend the evening ceremony.
 You may also enjoy last minute shopping at the local market, Dilli Haat or Delhi for last minute mementoes of your trip.

 Accommodation: Palace Heights.
 (B)

 Enjoy a day at leisure or to find that last minute bargain, your favourite meal or simply soak up all that has been.